The Mentor Support Collaborative...Christian leaders dedicated to developing healthy leaders.

 Angela Miller: MSC Training Coordinator, LLNW Program Coordinator for the Anti-Sex Trafficking Initiative, Former Assistant Dean of Women, Portland Bible College, Former Youth Pastor, Survivor Support Ministry Leader, City Bible Church.
 Angie has been mentoring youth and young adults for almost 3 decades with a focus on helping sexually abused and traumatized people find true healing, freedom, and restoration.
-In more recent years, she has felt called to focus specifically on women who have been trapped in the life of trafficking.
-She dedicates most of her free time working with the Mentor Support Collaborative, training others and helping survivors heal through the Survivor Support Ministry of City Bible Church.
-She is also on the worship team at CBC, where she takes that same passion into leading worship and supporting the worship team for its ultimate end- to enable people to draw closer to God.
-Married to her husband Rich for 30 years, her pride and joy are her two sons, daughter-in-law, and new grandson- who has her wrapped around his little finger.
+In more recent years, she felt called to focus specifically on women who have been trapped in the life of trafficking.
+She dedicates most of her free time working with the Mentor Support Collaborative, training others, and helping survivors heal through the Survivor Support Ministry of City Bible Church.
+She is also on the worship team at CBC, where she takes that same passion into leading worship and supporting the worship team for its ultimate end: to enable people to draw closer to God.
+Married to her husband Rich for 30 years, her pride and joy are her two sons, daughter-in-law, and one year old grandson- who has her wrapped around his little finger.

 Jeri Moomaw: Survivor-Leader, Founder and Executive Director of Innovations HTC, National trainer for U.S. Dept. of Health and Human Services OTIP (Office on Trafficking In Persons), U.S. Dept. of Justice, and Homeland Security.
 Creator of "Survivor Voices" program.
 Jeri holds an A.A. degree in Social work as well as certifications in advocacy, CAASE, motivational interviewing, Healing Arts and Deceptions.
 She is a recognized expert on gangs, human trafficking and violence against women in Tribal communities, and is often called upon to be an expert witness in trials.
 Most recently, Jeri has been appointed to the Washington State and Thurston County human trafficking task forces.
 A powerful trainer and keynote speaker, Jeri shares her own compelling story of exploitation from a survivor’s perspective.
 She focuses on gaps, system failures and missed opportunities to identify, how to enhance screening and response protocols and how to respond in a culturally appropriate manner.
 Jeri currently lives in Olympia, Washington with her husband Alan and enjoys kayaking.
 She is also an accomplished Native beadwork artist.